aziascreations/C99-Utility-Libraries/readme.md

    &nbsp;&nbsp;● Do whatever you want with it.<br>
    &nbsp;&nbsp;● No credit, mentions or anything else is needed.<br>
    &nbsp;&nbsp;● Just have fun programming :)

+Please note that the small icons in [docs/images](docs/images) are licensed by [Icons8](https://icons8.com/) under their own [license](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8).<br>
+This shouldn't be an issue for the final artifacts since these assets are never included in them.

 Keep in mind, the [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) submodule repository uses an [MIT license](https://github.com/jothepro/doxygen-awesome-css/blob/main/LICENSE).<br>